thomassantosh/wordle-solver/README.md

 # wordle-solver
 Wordle is addictive, but time-consuming.

 Humans make tools to aid them in problem-solving.
-While having a tool to solve Wordle faster robs one of some of the pleasurable cognitive load of finding an answer, at times, expediency matters more.
+While having a tool to solve Wordle faster robs some of the pleasurable cognitive load of finding an answer, at times, expediency matters more.
 This code leverages the dictionary from this [source](http://www-personal.umich.edu/~jlawler/wordlist.html).